mattDevigili/dms-smm695/finalCourseProject/README.md

 By July 17 (8:00 PM, London time), groups are required to upload:

 * SQL/JS/Python scripts;
-* Supporting documentation (accepted format: .md, .tex) containing:
+* Supporting documentation (accepted format: .md, .docx, or .pdf generated via LaTeX) containing:
   * a detailed justification of your design choices;
   * a clear and concise description of the insights coming from descriptive statistics obtained;